The 20 Best Bars in Cape Town

 The Gin Bar

 Every good gin joint has a good story.
 This innercity gem is hidden behind a chocolate shop, and housed in a heritage building that used to be a mortuary!
-Take a seat in the Chapel Room or charming courtyard, and order one of the five “medicinal remedies” (cocktails) for head, heart, soul, hope or ambition.
+Take a seat in the Chapel Room or charming courtyard, and order one of the five signature “medicinal remedies” (herb-forward G&Ts) for head, heart, soul, hope or ambition.
 If you’d rather go for a straight-up G&T, there are over 100 gins to choose from (80 of which are local).
 Try the dry gin martini garnished with pickled kelp, a negroni with kapokbos (wild rosemary), and the cocktail with Honest chocolate.
 There’s wine and beer, too, plus the Bubbly Bar – around the side, in what used to be the Embalming Room – which showcases the best of local cap classiques, including small lesser-known producers.

 Opening times Thursday – Saturday, 3pm – 1am